RyanJarv/assume-role-id/README.md

 # Assume Role ID

 RaaS (Roles as a Service) hosted at [https://id.assume.ryanjarv.sh](https://id.assume.ryanjarv.sh) to help you switch away from IAM Users... or probably more useful for research, or maybe honeypots, whatever you can think of tbh.
-Anyway, it generates world assumable roles and then poll's CloudTrail for `sts:AssumeRole` API calls to assume them.
+It generates world assumable roles and then poll's CloudTrail for `sts:AssumeRole` API calls to assume them.
 The service also returns API Actions called on each session, however the frontend doesn't display this yet.

 ## Usage